BongoHive/weather-app/README.md

 ## To-do

-Fork this repo and work on your own fork it once you are done create a pull request, with your name as a branch name
+Fork this repo and work on your own fork, once you are done create a pull request against the master with your name as a branch name.

+**Note:** The Branch name should match your name, like *john-doe*

 ### Features